scaleway/docs-content/docs/CONTRIBUTING.md

 Any PRs which do not comply with the rules below will be rejected.

 1. Read and follow [the writing guidelines](#writing-guidelines).
-2. Make sure you have identified the [type of content](/scaleway/docs-content#what-is-the-scaleway-documentation-platform) that you want to write (eg: is it a how to, a reference content, a tutorial?).
+2. Make sure you have identified the [type of content](/scaleway/docs-content#what-is-the-scaleway-documentation-platform) that you want to write (eg: tutorial, API/CLI documentation, reference content or troubleshooting content?).
 3. All branch names must comply with the following naming convention: `[source]-[action]-[product]`.
     - `source`: Either `int` (for internal contributor) or `ext` (for external contributor) to Scaleway.
 If you are not a Scaleway staff member, please use `ext`.
     - `action`: The action you will perform in the documentation you wish to work on, described in 3 letters or less.
 Example: `add` (for adding content), `rm` (for removing content) or `fix` (for when you wish to fix typos).